Balmacara Bay: Geography

-Balmacara Bay is on the north shore of Loch Alsh.
-To the south of the bay, at about 1 km can be seen the opening of Kyle Rhea that separates the mainland of Scotland from the Isle of Skye, with Beinn na Caillich at 732metres to the right of the opening.
-Further to the east of the opening is the small hill of Glas Bheinn at 397metres.
-Further east again, and clearly visible from the bay, is the village of Ardintoul and Ardintoul Bay and Ardintoul point.
+Balmacara Bay is on the north shore of Loch Alsh, lying on a 193° orientation.
+To the south of the bay, at about 1 km can be seen the opening of Kyle Rhea that separates the mainland of Scotland from the Isle of Skye, with Beinn na Caillich at 732 metres to the right of the opening.
+Further to the east of the opening is the small hill of Glas Bheinn at 397 metres.
+Further east again, and clearly visible from the bay, is the village of Ardintoul and Ardintoul Bay and Ardintoul Point.

-Auchtertyre Hill at 452m is the most imposing feature behind the bay.
-To the west of the bay, is the opening of the sea loch, Kyle Akin, which has a small number of islands, including Eileanan Dubha and Eilean Bàn which the A87 road to Kyle of Lochalsh travels over, although not visible from the bay.
+Auchtertyre Hill, at 452m, is the most imposing feature behind the bay.
+To the west of the bay is the opening of the sea loch, Kyle Akin, which has a small number of islands, including Eileanan Dubha and Eilean Bàn which the A87 road to Kyle of Lochalsh travels over, although not visible from the bay.
 Slightly south of Kyle of Lochalsh is Kyleakin (Caol Acain) peninsula and the Rubha Àrd Treisis point, is the opening for the sea loch Loch na Beiste, which is visible from the bay.
 Behind and to the west of the bay, on the Lochalsh peninsula, is mostly flat.